codingstudios/Newspool/readme.md

 - [@w3cy](https://github.com/w3cy)

 ## Credit
-> Please credit this repository and the authors if you plan to use this project
+> Please credit this repository and the authors if you plan to use the codes in this project